DrK-Lo/ModularityCodeDryad/README.md

 ### Steps to run analyses of simulations:

 * Change directory to the /simulations folder.
+Download the `/data` folder from the Dryad repository

 * Galaxy_Plots_on_AdaptreeEnvi_1R_aOverlayEnvi.Rmd
 	* runs the code to overlay the Adaptree